Mongolia: Geopolitics and the Environment

 Other accommodations during the program include apartments, guest houses, educational institutions, or small hotels.

-Urban homestay in Ulaanbaatar (three weeks)
+Urban homestay in Ulaanbaatar (three to four weeks)

 Students experience Mongolian middle-class urban life, practice their Mongolian language skills, and test their new cultural skills in the context of a family in Ulaanbaatar.
-Host families are often excellent sources of contacts and information for student Independent Study Projects.
+Host families are often excellent sources of contacts and information for students' Independent Study Projects.
 All host families live in apartment blocks located in various micro-districts of the city.
 Students typically form strong connections with their host families.

 During this period of the program, students attend lectures and language classes at the SIT program center and visit important cultural sites throughout Ulaanbaatar.

-Rural homestay (one–two weeks)
+Rural homestay (one to two weeks)

 - Central Mongolian plains.
 Central Mongolia is the land of the central Mongolian Khalkh people, Mongolia's largest ethnic group and nomads who move between five and ten times a year.
 The region includes open steppe with rolling hills and a semi-desert area.
 During this period, students live in a ger, a transportable shelter made of felt and wood.